Non-Hermitian quantum walks and non-Markovianity: the coin-position interaction: Non-Hermitian quantum mechanics

-Time evolution of a system is governed by the Hamiltonian of the system.
+The Hamiltonian of the system governs the time evolution of a system.
 In quantum mechanics, the Schrödinger equation gives us the governing dynamics of a quantum state $\psi$ in terms of a Hamiltonian operator,

 The corresponding equation of motion for the density matrix is given by